 Characteristics of pool vinyl can be modified to better suit the requirements of the end-user.
 For example, heavier gauge pool material may be used where liners run higher risk of puncture, like if the pool is utilized by pets.
 Multi-ply reinforced materials may be used in commercial applications, where bather loads are very high, or where even greater longevity of the material is required.
-In fact, it is not recommended to supply non-reinforced vinyl pool liners for commercial applications as operation of these pools at or below the maximum recommended sanitizer levels does not appear to be feasible.
+In fact, it is not recommended to supply non-reinforced vinyl pool liners for commercial applications as operation of these pools at recommended sanitizer levels is not feasible.
 The best material for commercial installations is reinforced 3-ply PVC pool liner sheeting.